Clydebank 4

 Montrose3-1Dumbarton

-Queen of South2-1Alloa Athletic
+Queen of the South2-1Alloa Athletic

 Raith Rovers4-2Berwick Rangers